A young soldier in Vietnam faces a moral crisis when confronted with the horrors of war and the duality of man.

 Chris Taylor has arrived in Vietnam in the year 1967.
 Initially, he is mostly isolated from the rest of his platoon given that he is new to the unit.
 Over time, after witnessing combat and getting wounded, Taylor becomes more integrated into his unit.
 At the same time, tensions emerge following a massacre conducted by members of the platoon and Taylor finds himself caught in the crossfire.

 - Chris Taylor (Charlie Sheen) is a young American who has abandoned a privileged life at a university to enlist in the infantry, volunteering for combat duty in Vietnam.
 The year is September 1967.
-Upon arrival in Da Nang, South Vietnam, he sees dead soldiers in body bags being loaded into his plane, but more distressing to him is the shell-shocked state of a departing soldier with the "thousand-yard stare."
+Upon arrival in Da Nang, South Vietnam, he sees dead soldiers of American soldiers in body bags being loaded into his plane.
+Taylor and the other recruits pass by a group of soldiers also departing on the plane who laugh at the "new guys", but more distressing to Taylor is the shell-shocked state of a departing soldier with the "thousand-yard stare."
 Taylor and several other replacements have been assigned to Bravo Company, 25th Infantry division, "somewhere near the Cambodian border."
-Worn down by the exhausting work and living conditions, his enthusiasm for the war wanes quickly and he develops an admiration for the more experienced soldiers, despite their reluctance to extend their friendship.
+The platoon goes out on patrol in the trackless and inhospitable jungle dealing with mud, thick bushes, snakes and ants.
+Worn down by the exhausting work and living conditions of patrolling, Taylor's enthusiasm for the war wanes quickly and he develops an admiration for the more experienced soldiers, despite their reluctance to extend their friendship.